dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 [Back to top](#table-of-contents)

 ----
-## Second Agent Team - Expectimax Offensive Agents
+## Second Agent Team - Expectimax Offense Agents
 ----
 #### Strategy summary
 We learnt through some testing and observing other teams that having multiple offensive agents was a good choice.
 We took our original offensive agent and tweaked it further so that it would patrol different regions of the board to cover the most distance.